Anon-Planet/thgtoa/about.md

 **Below you'll find the original about text from the initial founder, Lena, of this guide before she went missing, most links are invalid.**

-This text will remain here in memoriam of her legacy and the incredible work she did vastly alone without any contributors.
+This text will remain here in memoriam of her legacy and the incredible work she wrote alone with few contributors helping a bit on some limited tasks.

 ---